-Of all the conditions that can be caused by years of asbestos exposure, mesothelioma is the most dreaded.
 Veterans suffer from mesothelioma at higher rates than most other demographic groups.
-Up to 30 percent of mesothelioma cases diagnosed are in military veterans.
-This is a type of cancer that affects the lining of the lungs, and it is often aggressive and deadly.
+Nearly a third of mesothelioma cases diagnosed are in military veterans.
+This is a type of cancer that affects the lining of the lungs or abdomen, and it is aggressive and deadly.

-Since mesothelioma spreads and proliferates and because it takes decades to develop and show signs, most veterans getting this diagnosis have little to no hope of remission or curing the illness with treatment.
-Most cases are already advanced to later stages at the time of diagnosis, and therapies are used largely to extend a patient’s life and to make him or her more comfortable.
+Since mesothelioma spreads rapidly and because it takes decades to develop symptoms, most veterans get a late stage diagnoses.
+They have little to no hope of remission.
+Therapies are used largely to extend a patient’s life and to make him or her more comfortable.
 Curing mesothelioma is extremely rare.

-The higher than average rates of mesothelioma in veterans is explained by the fact that the military relied heavily on asbestos in many settings, buildings, vehicles, aircraft, and especially ships.
+The military relied heavily on asbestos in many settings, buildings, vehicles, aircraft, and especially ships.
 The low cost and availability, as well as its ability to fireproof and resist heat, made asbestos an ideal material for many uses.

-The Navy, the Army, the Air Force, Marines, and the Coast Guard all utilized asbestos in nearly every form of transportation, in all electrical wiring, in housing and insulation and many other applications from the early 1900s through the middle of the 1970s.
+The Navy, Army, Air Force, Marines, and the Coast Guard all utilized asbestos in nearly every form of transportation, in all electrical wiring, in housing and insulation and many other applications through the middle of the 1970s.

-Those who served during the years that asbestos was in use were surrounded by the toxic substance regularly.
-In turn, the mesothelioma rate is high among this population.
+Those who served during those years were at risk of being exposed to asbestos.
 Making matters worse, many service members left the military but continued working in similar occupations as civilians, exposing them to asbestos again.

-Asbestos use was discontinued by the military in the mid-1970s after it became widely known that the popular material was linked to a variety of health risks.
-Since mesothelioma has such a long latency period, many veterans who served during the Korean War and the Vietnam War are only just beginning to show symptoms of the disease.
+Asbestos use was discontinued by the military in the mid-1970s after the health risks became widely known.
+Since mesothelioma has such a long latency period, many veterans who served during the Vietnam War are only just beginning to show symptoms of the disease.

 - Working with insulation